 WHY do I have this hold?
 You are approaching senior status (approximately 90 credits) (includes in-progress and transfer credits).
 To support timely graduation, students must complete the Benchmark.

 HOW do I get rid of the hold so I can register?

 1.)
 Declare all majors/minors you plan on completing prior to graduation.
 If you are unable to declare a major/minor for some reason, please note this on your submitted form and include your plans for declaration.

 - Reminder: Undergraduate Degree Requirements (campus degree requirements for bachelor's degree).

 2.)
 File any paperwork for the following:

 3.)
 Grad Plan: Create or update your Graduation Plan and tentatively plan all remaining degree requirements.
 Courses need to be planned in sequential order.

 4.)
 Complete and submit the Benchmark Form to our Advising office.

 - Benchmark (online form)

-- Planning for Degree Review - request a review of your final degree requirements
+- Planning for Degree Completion (self-assessment) - request a review of your final degree requirements